ncbi/SSDraw/README.md

 ### Scoring:
 -conservation_score: score each position in the alignment by conservation score.
--bfactor: score each residue in the pdb by B-factor
+-bfactor: score each residue in the pdb by B-factor.
--scoring_file: score each residue by a custom scoring file prepared by the user
+-scoring_file: score each residue by a custom scoring file prepared by the user.
--mview: color each residue by the mview coloring system
+-mview: color each residue by the mview coloring system.

 #### Example 2: score by conservation
 ```